idleberg/loadenv-cli/README.md

 ## Usage 🚀

 > [!TIP]
-> It's recommended to get familiar with Vite's concept of [Environment Variables and Modes](https://vite.dev/guide/env-and-mode.html) first.
+> It's recommended to get familiar with Vite's concept of [Environment Variables and Modes](https://vite.dev/guide/env-and-mode.html) before using the CLI.

 **Example**